rhel-labs/learn-katacoda/sql-server-crypto-policy/step6.md

 `CREATE CERTIFICATE MyServerCert WITH SUBJECT = 'My Database Encryption Key Certificate'`{{execute T1}}
 `GO`{{execute T1}}

-> **NOTE:** In order protect the data from failure event; make sure that back-up the certificate.
-It is recommended practice to backup the certificate as soon as it is created, and store the backup in a secure, off-site location.
-To backup the certificate, use the *BACKUP CERTIFICATE* statement in SQL Server.

 Create a database called TestDB to be encrypted `CREATE DATABASE TestDB`{{execute T1}}
 `GO`{{execute T1}}